-When doctrine collides with empathy, the soul is conflicted.
+When doctrine collides with empathy, the collision strikes the soul.”

 Managing the distress alone can be difficult enough but facing conversations about these conflicts with loved ones or ecclesiastical leaders can be even more daunting.
 Many are unsure which questions to ask, how to explain what they think and feel, or how to maintain healthy boundaries.